roiegilad8/LLM_Agent_Orchestration_HW3/README.md

 Where `v₁` is the original English embedding and `v₂` is the final translated embedding using Sentence-BERT (all-MiniLM-L6-v2).

-**Error Injection**: Character-level substitution, deletion, and insertion at configurable rates while preserving word boundaries.
+**Error Injection**: Word-level random replacement at configurable rates while preserving word count.

 ---